alexgula/antaeus/README.md

 - Configuration for different environments - provide endpoint as parameter and read it from environment variable like in 12-factor apps (and like in Tinjis project).

+Ugh, found a comment on top of PaymentProvider (regions collapsed by default is evil).
+Assuming I don't need to touch PaymentProvider, will see if I have time.

 #### How to implement BillingService?

 Questions: